 *Non-residents include foreign companies (independent or related parties), foreign contractors and foreign individuals who are not tax residents of Malaysia.

-In summary, the following types of payments attract withholding tax (WT) when paid to non-resident companies/individuals:
+In summary, the following types of payments attract withholding tax (WHT) when paid to non-resident companies/individuals:

 Special Classes of Income

-The following payments to a non-resident could be subject to WT:
+The following payments to a non-resident could be subject to WHT:

 I. Installation fees Charges paid in consideration of services which are performed in Malaysia, rendered by a non-resident person or his employee, in connection with: